 - NORRONA bitihorn ultralight dri3 Jacket

-I think it would be fair to compare all the activities, but this time, due to various reasons, we only have to go to summer mountain hikes and the local area.
-Sorry about that.
+Normally, it would be fair to compare all activities, but due to various circumstances, this time I only did a summer mountain hike and a run around my neighborhood

 Test environment

-- In early June 2018, he was worn at Mt.
-Iwaki (altitude 1,625m, climbing from the 8th trailhead at approximately 1,250m), Aomori Prefecture's 100 most famous mountains.
-There is no snow accumulation.
-The weather is cloudy and fog.
-The temperature near the summit is about 13°C. Tested with a quick-drying T-shirt on top of a merino wool base layer inside the rainwear.
+- Iwaki (1,625m above sea level, climbed from the 8th station trailhead at approximately 1,250m), one of Aomori Prefecture's 100 famous mountains, in early June 2018.
+There was no snow.
+The weather was cloudy and foggy.
+The temperature near the summit was approximately 13°C. The test was performed wearing a quick-drying T-shirt over a merino wool base layer under the rainwear

-- Since the weather was not raining very often, we tested it by recreating the light and heavy rain in a typical shower.
+- Since it was a climate where rain was rare, we tested it by simulating light and heavy rain using a typical shower

 Evaluation criteria

-- Waterproofing...
-Since rainwear is a gear that protects you from the rain, waterproofing is the most basic evaluation point.
+- Waterproofness: Since rainwear is gear that protects you from the rain, waterproofness is the most basic evaluation point

-- Windproofing: How windproof (heat retention) is it in strong wind conditions such as on ridges?。
+- Windproofness: How windproof (insulating) is the fabric in windy conditions such as on ridges?。

-- Comfort: Not only is it comfortable to wear, such as the feel and fit, but it also has a lack of tension when swinging your arms.
+- Comfort: Not only is it comfortable to wear, such as the feel and fit, but it also means that there is no tightness when swinging your arms.

-- Weight: literally the weight of the jacket.
-The lighter the better the lighter the better.
+- Weight: Literally the weight of the jacket.
+The lighter the better

-- Functionality: Overall usability, including pockets, hood, sleeves, hem, etc., and storage.
+- Functionality: Overall usability, including the construction of pockets, hood, sleeves, hem, etc., and storage capacity

-- Design... it's a complete subjective opinion.
-Anyway, it feels good to be able to wear it stylishly.
+- Design...
+This is entirely subjective.
+Above all, it feels good to be able to wear something stylish

 Impressions of each model